-• Man Ray (b.
+- Man Ray (b.
 1890)

-To categorize the art of Man Ray is challenging—a Dadaist, a Surrealist, a painter, maker of objects, chess sets and jewellery, a photographer and filmmaker, a writer and humorist—however, most of his admirers and critics agree that his legacy records his artistic output as an inventor and perpetual experimenter, striving to seek innovative artistic forms, new creative techniques and processes that he learnt to master to perfection.
+To categorize the art of Man Ray is challenging—a Dadaist, a Surrealist, a painter, maker of objects, chess sets and jewelry, a photographer and filmmaker, a writer and humorist—however, most of his admirers and critics agree that his legacy records his artistic output as an inventor and perpetual experimenter, striving to seek innovative artistic forms, new creative techniques and processes that he learnt to master to perfection.

 Starting 1958, in reference to Max Ernst’s 1920’s Frottage (fig.1) and Oscar Dominguez’s 1930s Decalcomania (fig.2), Man Ray started experimenting with rapid-drying acrylic paint to develop a technique in which he calls “automatic.”